cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/build_networks.md

 * CDOpt utilizes tensor computation and GPU/TPU acceleration based on PyTorch.
 * CDOpt is compatible to all the optimizers provided in `torch.optim` and `torch_optimizers`.
-* CDOpt allows building networks by the mixture of layers from `torch.nn` and `cdopt.utils_torch.nn`.
+* CDOpt allows building networks by the mixture of layers from `torch.nn` and `cdopt.nn`.
 The layers provided by CDOpt are plug-in components to various neural networks.